Murder of Kim Wall: 2020 prison escape attempt

-On October 20, 2020, Madsen briefly escaped from prison by threatening a prison employee, said to have been a psychologist, using a "pistol-like object", before fleeing equipped with an object he claimed was a explosive belt.
+On October 20, 2020, Madsen briefly escaped from prison by threatening a prison employee, said to have been a psychologist, using a "pistol-like object", before fleeing equipped with an object he claimed was an explosive belt.
 The bomb squad was deployed, and Madsen was surrounded and apprehended by police 500 m from the prison and taken back into custody.

 Legacy

-Wall's family and friends founded the Kim Wall Memorial Fund, to fund female reporters to cover stories of cultural value.
 A memorial run took place on 10 August 2018, the first anniversary of her murder, in which people around the world ran or walked a distance in her memory.
 In October 2017, Wall was posthumously nominated for Prix Europa's Outstanding Achievement Award "Journalist of the Year".
 On 9 November 2018, Wall's parents published a book in her memory titled Boken om Kim Wall: När orden tar slut ("The book of Kim Wall: When the words run out").
 The book appeared in English in 2020 under the title A Silenced Voice, translated by Kathy Saranpa.
 Also in 2018, Wall's boyfriend Ole Stobbe related his experiences with the media coverage about the case in Danish newspaper Weekendavisen.

+Kim Wall Memorial Fund

+Wall's family and friends founded the Kim Wall Memorial Fund, to fund female and non-binary reporters to cover stories of cultural value.